chalk-it-up/slate/source/includes/school/0_add.md

 Parameter | Description
 --------- | -----------
-name | The name of the charity description | A longer description of the charity about_us | An extra field to explain the purpose of the charity street | The street number and name suburb | The name of the suburb city | The name of the city province_id | The id from the list of provinces email | The general email telephone | The main telephone number website | The website of the charity gps_coords | Used for exact location
+name | The name of the school
+description | A longer description of the school about_us | An extra field to explain the purpose of the school street | The street number and name suburb | The name of the suburb city | The name of the city province_id | The id from the list of provinces email | The general email telephone | The main telephone number website | The website of the school gps_coords | Used for exact location

 > The above command returns JSON structured like below where id is the identity of the event added.